mapbox/robosat/README.md

 - You need to add the path to the dataset's directory and the calculated class weights and statistics to the dataset config.

 Note: If you run `rs train` in an environment without X11 you need to set `export MPLBACKEND="agg"` for charts, see [the matplotlib docs](https://matplotlib.org/faq/howto_faq.html#matplotlib-in-a-web-application-server).

+### rs export

+Exports a trained model in [ONNX](https://onnx.ai/) format for prediction across different backends (like Caffe2, TensorFlow).

+The result of `rs export` is an ONNX GraphProto `.pb` file which can be used with the ONNX ecosystem.

+Note: the `rs predict` tool works with `.pth` checkpoints.
+In contrast to these `.pth` checkpoints the ONNX models neither depent on PyTorch or the Python code for the model class and can be used e.g. in resource constrained environments like AWS Lambda.

 ### rs predict